danilocgsilva/recursive_ftp_upload/README.md

 # recursive_ftp_upload
-Tired of powershell ftp upload recursivelly that does not work?
+Tired of powershell ftp upload recursively that does not work?
 This one works!
 Just read the comments in the firsts script lines to use it correctly.